quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Endpoints MUST NOT remember the value of the min_ack_delay transport parameter they received for use in a subsequent connection.
-Consequently, ACK_FREQUENCY frames cannot be sent in 0-RTT packets, as per {{Section 7.4.1 of QUIC-TRANSPORT}}.
+Consequently, ACK_FREQUENCY and IMMEDIATE_ACK frames cannot be sent in 0-RTT packets, as per
+{{Section 7.4.1 of QUIC-TRANSPORT}}.

 This Transport Parameter is encoded as per {{Section 18 of QUIC-TRANSPORT}}.